VHSgunzo/runimage/README.md

     killall pulseaudio && pulseaudio -D
 ```
 * If you disable bubblewrap capabilities using NO_CAP, you will not be able to use FUSE inside the container.
+* In packed form for fix bug with MangoHud and vkBasalt in DXVK mode need remount container with squashfuse (see SQFUSE_REMOUNT=1).
+In superlite it's enabled by default.
+* With UNSHARE_PIDS, you cannot pass additional arguments to Bubblewrap, if you need it, use the BWRAP_ARGS+=() array in the config file.

 ## Main used projects: